sangria-graphql/sangria-graphql.github.io/learn.md

 You can also define a method argument of type `Context[Ctx, Val]` - it will not be treated as an argument, but instead a field execution context would be provided to a method in this argument.

 Default values of method arguments would be ignored.
-If you would like to provide default value to an `Argument`, please use `@GraphQLDefault` instead.
+If you would like to provide a default value to an `Argument`, please use `@GraphQLDefault` instead.

-Instead of using `@GraphQLField` annotation you can also provide `IncludeMethods` setting as an argument to the macro.
+Instead of using the `@GraphQLField` annotation, you can also provide the `IncludeMethods` setting as an argument to the macro.

 ### InputObjectType Derivation